Dialectical Behavior Therapy (DBT)

 • You've tried therapy before but need something more practical and skills-based

-You deserve tools that actually help.
-You’re not “too sensitive” or “too much”—your emotions just haven’t been met with the right support.
-We’ll build real-world strategies to help you stay grounded, self-aware, and more in control—without shutting yourself down.
+You deserve tools that actually work.
+You’re not “too sensitive” or “too much”—your emotions just haven’t been supported in the right way.
+We’ll build practical strategies so you can stay grounded, steady and in control—without shutting yourself down.

 With DBT, You’ll Learn To:

-• DBT provides practical strategies to manage overwhelming emotions.
-You’ll learn how to pause, recognize what you’re feeling, and respond in a more balanced way.
+• DBT helps you pause sooner, recognize patterns earlier, and respond more intentionally.
 You’ll build a toolkit of healthy coping strategies like mindfulness, grounding, and distress tolerance to feel more in control and less reactive.

-• Impulsive behaviors like binge eating, overspending, or self-harm are often attempts to escape emotional pain.
-With DBT, you’ll learn healthier coping strategies, giving you the tools to make more empowering you to make mindful choices and break free from impulsive habits
+• Impulsive behaviors — like binge eating, overspending, or shutting down — are often attempts to escape emotional pain.
+DBT helps you pause, choose differently, and break free from patterns that don’t actually help.

 • Self-doubt and shame can be loud.
 We’ll work on building self-compassion, challenging negative beliefs, and helping you feel more confident in your own skin.
 Whether you feel numb, detached, or unsure what you’re feeling—DBT helps you tune back in and find calm and clarity in the present moment.